All about magnesium

-Do you sometimes feel tired, or do you have the feeling that muscle pain lingers for too long?
+Do you sometimes feel tired, or feel you need extra support for flexible, supple muscles?
 Then magnesium might be the missing piece of the puzzle.
-Here you'll discover everything you want to know about magnesium.
-We will delve into what it is, what it's good for, and which foods contain it.
+Here you’ll discover everything you want to know about magnesium.
+We’ll explain what it is, what it’s good for, and which foods contain it.

-Magnesium is an essential mineral required in small amounts for a wide range of bodily functions.
-It acts as a co-factor in over 300 enzymatic reactions and plays a key role in processes such as energy production, muscle contraction, and bone development.
+Magnesium is an essential mineral that’s needed in small amounts for a wide range of bodily functions.
+It is a cofactor in more than 300 enzymatic reactions and plays a key role in processes such as energy production, muscle contraction and bone development.

-Magnesium can be found in various forms: organic and inorganic.
-Below, we explain both forms.
+Magnesium comes in different forms: organic and inorganic.
+Below, we explain both.

-Organically bound minerals are linked to an organic substance like an amino acid, which often results in better absorption by the body.
-Inorganic forms are usually less absorbable but are often cheaper.
+Organically bound minerals are linked to an organic compound such as an amino acid, which often results in better absorption by the body.
+Inorganic forms are usually less well absorbed, but are often cheaper.
 Read here which form of magnesium is best absorbed.

 - Magnesium citrate